mainsail-crew/docs/docs/setup/mymainsail.md

 # Explore Mainsail with my.mainsail.xyz

 Curious about Mainsail but not ready to install it on your system?
-The live demo at [my.mainsail.xyz](http://my.mainsail.xyz){target=_blank} lets you experience Mainsail’s powerful 3D printer interface directly in your browser.
+The live demo at [my.mainsail.xyz](http://my.mainsail.xyz){:target="_blank"} lets you experience Mainsail's powerful 3D printer interface directly in your browser.
 This online version allows you to explore the features and functionality of Mainsail without any setup or installation.
-It’s a perfect way to familiarize yourself with the interface, test out various options, and see how Mainsail can enhance your 3D printing experience—all before committing to a full installation.
+It's a perfect way to familiarize yourself with the interface, test out various options, and see how Mainsail can enhance your 3D printing experience-all before committing to a full installation.

 ## Requirements